GISc Certificate Program

 Program & Requirements:

-- Complete 18 credit hours of relevant coursework (see Program Description pdf for list of possible courses).
+- Complete 18 credit hours of relevant coursework (see the GISc Grad Certificate Handbook for list of possible courses).

-- Transfer credit for appropriate previous courses (6 credits maximum) can be requested from the certificate director.
+- Transfer credit for appropriate previous courses (6 credits maximum) can be requested from the program director.

 - Finish in 1 year for full-time students; part-time students have up to 4 years to complete.

 - Cost based on rates for graduate tuition & fees and depend on credit hours enrolled (see https://cashier.unc.edu/tuition-fees/ ).

 Application Deadlines: June 15 for fall semester start; November 15 for spring semester start

 Send the following via email to the Program Director (Dr. Erika Wise, email@example.com) by the application deadline:

 - Undergraduate and/or graduate transcript(s).
 You must have a Bachelor’s degree (any field) to enter the graduate certificate program and have taken an introductory course in statistical methods (stats course can be added to first semester, if needed).